External abdominal oblique muscle

 Twisting Sit-Ups

-• Lie on your back with your knees bent and feet flat to the floor.
+• Lie on your back with your knees bent and feet flat on the floor.

-• Place your hands behind your head, engage your core and do a full sit-up.
+• Place your hands behind your head, engage your core, and do a full sit-up.
 At the top of the sit-up, bring your right elbow to your left knee and twist your body toward that side.

 • Lower back down to start.